MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/overview-teams-panels.md

 **Question: How frequently does the software need to be updated?**

-**Answer:** We release a few new apps each year but hardware devices themselves have their own release cycle for firmware.
+**Answer:** We release a few new apps each year but hardware devices themselves have their own release cycle when they release their firmware.
 You can select for these updates to be applied automatically so you don't need to check.
 See best practices for more info.

 **Question: Where can I go to learn more on Teams panels?**